 1997 - NDSCS establishes the Skills and Technology Training Center as a regional workforce training center located in Fargo.

 2002 - The North Dakota State Board of Higher Education officially recognizes NDSCS as a Centennial College.

-2008 - NDSCS and West Fargo Public Schools joined together to offer the Early College Program - allowing 11th and 12th grade students to take college classes and earn credit toward an associate's degree while in high school.
+2008 - NDSCS and West Fargo Public Schools join together to offer the Early College Program - allowing 11th and 12th grade students to take college classes and earn credit toward an associate's degree while in high school.

-2010 - In July, a $5.7 million renovation of Horton Hall was completed.
+2010 - In July, a $5.7 million renovation of Horton Hall is completed.
 The building, originally constructed in 1927 for $65,000, is LEED certified.

 2012 - In April, a $10.5 million Bisek Hall diesel building expansion project breaks ground, and in May, a $9 million renovation begins on Forkner and Riley halls.